 What is CrossFit?

 The timing of CrossFit’s explosion into the mainstream is no coincidence.
 You can chart its rise to a stratospheric 13,000 affiliate gyms (also known as ‘boxes’) worldwide alongside the level of interest in fitness across the UK.
 In fact, gym memberships have been growing year-on-year since 2008 – and so has CrossFit.
-Women make up a solid 50% of the CrossFit community and there are far more female coaches than in your average globo-gym – and that’s all before you get to the competitive CrossFit athletes.
+Women make up a solid 50% of the CrossFit community (according to market research from Rally Fitness) and there are far more female coaches than in your average globo-gym – and that’s all before you get to the competitive CrossFit athletes.
 Take a look at the CrossFit Games website and it clearly states “The CrossFit Games has and always will reward men and women equally.”
 Chuck into the mix that the women’s competition is even more hotly contested than the mens and you can start to see that this is one sport where women play second fiddle to no one.

 What do women think?